cschladetsch/Flow/Logger/Readme.md

-# Logging Systems
+# Flow.Logging System

-Provides a generalised logging system, with a pretty-printer for Flow objects and colored Debug window output.
+Provides a generalised logging system, with a pretty-printer for **Flow** objects and colored Debug window output.

-For best effect, use the (VSColorOutput)[https://marketplace.visualstudio.com/items?itemName=MikeWard-AnnArbor.VSColorOutput] plugin for VisualStudio and put the *vscoloroutput.json* file in _AppData\Roaming\VSColorOutput_ folder.
+For best effect, use the [VSColorOutput](https://marketplace.visualstudio.com/items?itemName=MikeWard-AnnArbor.VSColorOutput) plugin for **VisualStudio and put the *vscoloroutput.json* file in _AppData\Roaming\VSColorOutput_ folder.